charity-g/take-home-A-assignment/README.md

 ## Suggestions for Future Design:
 - **Suggested Queries/Autopopulate Query** feature:
-Since these questions in `FormData` are repeated many times over for multiple users, I'd like to ad autopopulation within the form
+Since these questions in `FormData` are repeated many times over for multiple users, I'd like to add autopopulation for new `Formdata` if they have a similar question and answer to `FormData` records that we have created queries previously.
+- On a similar note, giving the user the ability to autopopulate all questions with this same `FormData` would also be a huge time-saver on the patient

 ---